 The goals of the LGBTQ heritage initiative include:

-As part of this national effort, DHR’s New Dominion Virginia initiative is developing an LGBTQ theme study in Virginia to provide both historic context and a preservation roadmap for future site nominations to the Virginia Landmarks Register and the National Register of Historic Places.
-Both the state and national registers, which are vital to Virginia’s preservation program, rely on individuals and communities to identify, research, and nominate historic places.
+Future goals of DHR’s LGBTQ Heritage Advisory Group include the development of an LGBTQ theme study in Virginia to provide both historic context and a preservation roadmap for future site nominations to the Virginia Landmarks Register and the National Register of Historic Places.

-Our outreach begins by learning about the history of people and places important to LGBTQ individuals in Virginia.
-DHR has posted an online form to recieve suggestions, stories, or other facts about the LGBTQ movement in Virginia.
-The agency will use the information gathered to update research materials featured below and to update a Virginia LGBTQ Heritage Map, first begun in 2015 by VCU student Emily Buss.
+DHR has posted an online form to receive suggestions, stories, or other facts about the LGBTQ movement in Virginia.
+The agency will use the information gathered to continue developing research materials and update the Virginia LGBTQ Heritage Map.

-Additionally, the documents and links below are provided to assist with forwarding Virginia’s LGBTQ Heritage initiative, a deliberative multi-year, ongoing effort.
+The documents and links below are provided to assist with forwarding Virginia’s LGBTQ Heritage initiative, an ongoing effort.

 Bibliography of LGBTQ Heritage in Virginia: The majority of sources cited in this document concern broad patterns associated with the history of LGBTQ persons in the United States and, more specifically, in Virginia.
 The types of sources provided include books, journal articles, chapters, encyclopedias, online collections, films and recordings, research repositories, tours, and timelines.
 The bibliography is a work in progress.
 Additional sources will be added as they become known.
 When known, links to full-text materials published online are included in the bibliographic entry.